 Collection EditorsFrancesco Aletta, Naomi Curati, Gianluca Memoli, Christian Sumner

-2020/21 is the first International Year of Sound: initiated by the International Commission for Acoustics, in response to UNESCO resolution 39C/49; as a celebration of sound and how it enters our lives in so many ways.
-This collection will explore the many faceted science of sound: how humankind and other animals perceive it, its many uses, and the problems it can bring to us and the environment.
+2020/21 was the first International Year of Sound, initiated by the International Commission for Acoustics, in response to UNESCO resolution 39C/49, as a celebration of sound and how it enters our lives in so many ways.

 Would you like to submit to this collection?

 For researchers interested in submitting to this Collection, please consult our author guidelines and check that you have all the essentials included before submitting

 Jae Kyu Ryu